-(b) Write a C function (not a whole program) called sumDiff.
-The function should take two 2D arrays of ints called a and b.
-Both arrays are fixed-size (not malloc'd), and both have the same size.
+(b) Write a C function (not a whole program) called sumDiff().
+The function should take two parameters, a and b, with each being a 2D arrays of ints.

+Both arrays have a fixed size, with the number of rows and columns defined by the following constants: